-The following table provides information about the fees billed to the Company for professional services rendered by Ernst & Young LLP in respect of the financial years ended December 31, 2021 and December 31, 2020:
+The following table provides information about the fees billed to the Company for professional services rendered by Ernst & Young LLP in respect of the financial years ended December 31, 2022 and December 31, 2021:

-(\$ thousands) 2021 2020
+(\$ thousands) 2022 2021

-Audit Fees (1) 245 265
+Audit Fees (1) 409 245

-Audit-Related Fees (2) 89 5
+Audit-Related Fees (2) 5 89

 Tax Fees (3) - -

-All Other Fees (4) 8 6
+All Other Fees (4) 12 8

-Total 342 276
+Total 426 342

-(1) Represents the aggregate fees of the Company's auditors for audit services in respect of the financial year.

-(2) Represents the aggregate fees billed for assurance and related services by the Company's auditors that are reasonably related to the performance of the audit or review of the Company's financial statements and are not included under "Audit Fees".
-Fees in 2021 primarily related to financing related matters.
-Fees in 2020 primarily related to the audit of a subsidiary.

-(3) Represents the aggregate fees billed for professional services rendered by the Company's auditors for tax compliance, tax advice and tax planning.

-(4) Represents the aggregate fees billed for products and services provided by the Company's auditors other than those services reported under "Audit Fees" and "Audit Related Fees".
+- (1) Represents the aggregate fees of the Company's auditors for audit services in respect of the financial year. - (2) Represents the aggregate fees billed for assurance and related services by the Company's auditors that are reasonably related to the performance of the audit or review of the Company's financial statements and are not included under "Audit Fees".
+Fees in 2022 related to a limited scope audit required by contract.
+Fees in 2021 primarily related to financing related matters. - (3) Represents the aggregate fees billed for professional services rendered by the Company's auditors for tax compliance, tax advice and tax planning. - (4) Represents the aggregate fees billed for products and services provided by the Company's auditors other than those services reported under "Audit Fees" and "Audit Related Fees".